R-Computing-Lab/target-causalclaims/README.md

 ## Step 3: Review Results

 That's it!
-To inspect the underling regression objects, run `targets::tar_load(contains("results"))` or view a prettified table version in the `output/` folder.
+To inspect the underlying regression objects, run `targets::tar_load(contains("results"))` or view a prettified table version in the `output/` folder.

 ---------------